jrp244/byu-cs324/lab-shell-pipeline/README.md

-Every time you type a command at the prompt, the shell will execute the command and print the prompt again when the command is finished--an indicator that it is ready to receive and execute the next command.
+Every time you type a command at the prompt, the shell will execute the command and print the prompt again when the command is finished--an indicator that it is ready to read and execute the next command.
 For example:

 ```bash
 tsh> /bin/sleep 10